Alpine Tips

 The potential disadvantage to this bottom system is that if you have any twisting in either rope, they are much more likely to twist together, which could be a substantial problem.
 The solution is to keep the safety carabiner in place for everyone except the last person.
 If the last person is carefully inspecting the knot and is absolutely sure it cannot pull through the anchor, they can unclip the safety locker from the blue rope, which greatly reduces the chance of rope twist induced problems.

-Advanced topic: What about using the fat rope as the pull cord?
+The rest of this article covers an advanced and controversial topic: What about using the fat rope as the pull cord?

 Rappel efficiency tips from Petzl